Houser hits 1st HR, pitches Brewers past Marlins 5-4

 J.P.
 Feyereisen came on for Suter and struck out the only batter he faced in the seventh and Devin Williams pitched a scoreless eighth.

-Jesus Aguilar, who hit 35 home runs with Milwaukee in 2018, brought Miami even at 2- hen he opened the fourth with his fourth homer.
+Jesus Aguilar, who hit 35 home runs with Milwaukee in 2018, brought Miami even at 2 when he opened the fourth with his fourth homer.

+“Just a slider I didn’t really get all the way out there,” Houser said.
+“It was a good pitch, but Aggie’s a good hitter and he put a good swing on it and hit it how he should.
+I thought it was a good pitch, just didn’t’ get it where I wanted to.”

 The Marlins hustled across a run in the first.
 Jazz Chisholm Jr. beat out an infield single to short, stole second, advanced to third on a groundout and scored on a sacrifice fly by Aguilar.